groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/generate-preview-worksheet-columns/_index.md

 ---
-title: How to Preview Excel: Generate Worksheet Columns in .NET
+title: How to Preview Excel - Generate Worksheet Columns in .NET
 linktitle: Generate Preview Worksheet Columns
 second_title: GroupDocs.Annotation .NET API
 description: Learn how to preview Excel by generating worksheet column previews (export Excel columns PNG) using GroupDocs.Annotation for .NET.
 Step‑by‑step tutorial with code examples and troubleshooting tips.